-Using an instance of a View Class, object, update the table that stores its instance data. database specifies the database in which the update is made only if object is not associated with a database.
-In this case, a record is created in the appropriate table of database using values from the slot values of object, and object becomes associated with database.
+Updates the value stored in the column represented by the slot, specified by the CLOS slot name SLOT, of View Class instance OBJECT.
+DATABASE defaults to \DEFAULT-DATABASE\ and specifies the database in which the update is made only if OBJECT is not associated with a database.
+In this case, a record is created in DATABASE and the attribute represented by SLOT is initialised from the value of the supplied slots with other attributes having default values.
+Furthermore, OBJECT becomes associated with DATABASE.